The Best Smart Coffee Machine In 2022

 Coffee via voice command

-The truth you can c0nnect this machine to Alexa, Siri & Google Nest, indicates you can bark commands at it, though as far as I’m aware it’ll only address coffee-related commands.
+The reality you can c0nnect this machine to Alexa, Siri & Google Nest, indicates you can bark commands at it, although as far as I’m aware it’ll only respond to coffee-related commands.

 Brew coffee from anywhere